 Important Notice Regarding the Availability of Proxy Materials for the annual general meeting of shareholders to be held on July 30, 2015, at 10:30 a.m. local time at our corporate headquarters located at Fourth Floor, Connaught House, One Burlington Road, Dublin 4, Ireland.
 The proxy statement and our annual report are available at https://materials.proxyvote.com/G50871.

-By order of the board of directors, /s/ Shawn Mindus Shawn Mindus Company Secretary
+By order of the board of directors,

+Shawn Mindus Company Secretary

-Dublin, Ireland June 10, 2015
+Dublin, Ireland June , 2015